 All major search engines such as Google, Bing, and Yahoo have primary search results, where web pages and other content such as videos or local listings are shown and ranked based on what the search engine considers most relevant to users.
 Payment isn’t involved, as it is with paid search ads.

-When you decide to do business with the NOLA Media Group SEO team, the process begins with strategy development around your competitors, your industry, and your website structure.
+The SEO process begins with strategy development around your competitors, your industry, and your website structure.
 Once the strategy is complete, we attach both off-page and on-page tactics to improve your visibility across all the main search engines.
-We publish monthly SEO deliverables and track monthly keyword improvement within an SEO dashboard, which you have access to 24/7.
-We pride ourselves on being transparent and collaborative.
-Every hour we spend on your implementing your SEO campaign is accounted for, and we’re just around the corner.
-We’re located in downtown New Orleans, right next to the French Quarter.
+Monthly SEO deliverables will be published and tracked using an SEO dashboard, which you have access to 24/7.
+The process is transparent, collaborative, and fast.
+No more waiting months to see results.
+Give me/us a call for a quote.
+We are located in downtown New Orleans, Nashville (TN), Baton Rouge (LA), and Portland (OR).

 Before you choose your SEO vendor, you may want to consider the following factors.
-Not all SEO services in New Orleans are created equal.
+Not all SEO services in are created equal.

 1. Consider Search Engine Optimization (SEO) deliverables and SEO performance transparency

 Everything on the internet is trackable, and Search Engine Optimization (SEO) is no acceptation.
 Some SEO vendors charge by the hour and other by deliverable, but either way, they should be able to provide you monthly reporting.
 Your monthly reporting should provide you with search engine page (SERP) ranking increased or decreased and a list of their monthly deliverables (activities).
 SEO isn’t a set it and forget it type product, so make sure you are making progress every month.

 2. Is the Search Engine Optimization vendor capable of making changes to my website?